koushik-ms/tensorflow_image_classifier/README.md

 # Tensorflow Image Classifier

-This is the code for 'Image Classifier in TensorFlow in 5 Min on [YouTube](https://youtu.be/QfNvhPx5Px8).
-Use this [CodeLab](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/?utm_campaign=chrome_series_machinelearning_063016&utm_source=gdev&utm_medium=yt-desc#0) by Google as a guide.
-Also this [tutorial](https://www.tensorflow.org/versions/r0.9/how_tos/image_retraining/index.html) is quite helpful.
+This repo contains the code and data for image classification tutorial in tensorflow.
+It is a fork of [this](https://github.com/llsourcell/tensorflow_image_classifier) repo and is based on this [CodeLab](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/?utm_campaign=chrome_series_machinelearning_063016&utm_source=gdev&utm_medium=yt-desc#0) by Google as well as this [tutorial](https://www.tensorflow.org/versions/r0.9/how_tos/image_retraining/index.html) is quite helpful.
+For a quick video walkthrough of the process check out this information-packed [YouTube](https://youtu.be/QfNvhPx5Px8) video.

 ## Requirements